emagiz/emdocs/mds/microlearning/crashcourse-platform-create-support-objects-introduction.md

 Apart from having components in the flow editor that make sure that the message is received, validated, transformed and/or send you can also use so called support objects while building your flow.
 There are a lot of support objects in various categories.
 As this is a introduction we are not going to discuss all of them in detail.

-A support objects can be linked to a functional component to aid the working of such components.
+A support objects can be linked to a functional component to aid the working of that component.
 Some areas in which a support object could help:

 - Connectivity (i.e. JDBC, FTP, SFTP)
 - Authentication (i..e Basic, OAuth2.0, Metacom, Azure)